sad-gabi/chocola/documentation/02-components/01-fundamentals.md

 }
 ```

-* `RUNTIME` is the behavior for your component.
+- `RUNTIME` is the behavior for your component.
-* `ctx` is an object to store state that persists across renders.
+- `ctx` is an object to store state that persists across renders.
-* `self` is the root DOM element of the component.
+- `self` is the root DOM element of the component.

-Once exported, Chocola automatically injects your component into the <app> element of your `index.html`.
+Once exported, Chocola automatically injects your component into the `<app>` element of your `index.html`.
 You can create as many components as you want, and each one stays isolated and reusable.

 > TIP: Every component must have a `body`; `styles` and `script` are optional.

----

 ## HTML Templates

-HTML templates are pieces of HTML that follow Chocola’s syntax.
+HTML templates are pieces of HTML that follow Chocola's syntax.
 They can contain bindings to insert content:

 ```html
 <!-- my-component.html -->
 <div>
   <button title={title}>{text}</button>
   <div class="main">
     <div class="number">{count}</div>
   </div>